 Relax in Attingham's Walled Garden

 Welcome to the Walled Garden.
-Over the past ten years we've been bringing this important part of the estate back to life, and production.
+Over the past decade we've been bringing this important part of the estate back to life, and production.
 Originally created in the 1780s; after falling into disrepair, and having different uses in the 20th century, this Georgian kitchen garden is both beautiful and bountiful today.